SamuraiAku/PkgToSoftwareBOM.jl/README.md

 ## How does PkgToSoftwareBOM determine what the license of the package or artifact is?
 PkgToSoftwareBOM scans the entire julia package or artifact for license information.
 If the scanning locates a file containing a recognized software license, the license is recorded in the `LicenseInfoFromFiles` property of the SBOM package description but does not record which file(s) the license was found in.
 The license scan follows these rules (LicenseCheck.jl, version 0.2.2)
-- If the sub-directory has less than 100 files in it, then all plaintext files less than 450 KB are scanned
+- All plaintext files less than 450 KB are scanned
-- If the sub-directory has more than 100 files, then plaintext files named ("LICENSE", "LICENCE", "COPYING", "NOTICE", "COPYRIGHT") with extensions (".md", ".txt", "", ".rst") are scanned.

 During that search PkgToSoftwareBOM looks for an overall package license in the following locations:
 - For Julia packages, in the package root directory